ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/05-deap.md

 ### Variables of interest to everyone

+Some core variables are used on DEAP:

-- Participant ID
+- Participant ID (src_subject_id)
-- Family
+- Family (rel_family_id, rel_group_id, rel_relationship)
-- Site
+- Site (abcd_site)
-- Age
+- Age (interview_age)
-- Sex/Gender
+- Sex (sex, female, demo_sex_v2)
-- Scanner
+- Scanner (deviceserialnumber)
+- Marital status (married, demo_prnt_marital_v2)
+- SES (household.income, high.educ)
-- ...
+- Race/Ethnicity (race.ethnicity)
+- Scanner identification (dti_manufacturer, dti_manufacturer_modelname, Fast-Track's DeviceSerialNumber)

 ### Pre-registration workflow

-- Two stage approach
+- Two stage approach supported by DEAP
   - 1) formulate hypothesis
-  - file the hypothesis
+  - [File your hypothesis on OSF (example).]
-  - 2) run analysis
+  - 2) execute your analysis
 - What DEAP tools are allowed in the pre-registration phase?
+  - identification of variables of interest
+  - marginal distributions for variables of interest
+  - explore variable transformations (log/censoring)
+- What DEAP tools are not allowed in the pre-registration phase?
+  - scatter plots between variables in the model
+  - access to individual data points with participant identifiers
+  - running a hypothesis

-### How to find your variables of interest?
+### How to find variables of interest?

-- Search in the Ontology viewer
+- Search in the Ontology viewer (by domain, by search terms)
-- Show distributions and factor levels
+- Show distributions and factor levels for the ABCD core demographic variables.

-### How to work with outliers?
+### How to (not) work with outliers?

 Distributions should fit to the model used - check for Gaussianity!

-- Subsetting
+- Subsetting (selects participants)
 - Censoring
+  - Find the variable that contains the values for the mean diffusivity of all fibers and select that variable as the dependent variable
+  - Look at the distribution for this variable.
+What can we do to improve the model?
-- Expert mode to winsorize
+- Expert mode

-[ see if we can use http://swcarpentry.github.io/shell-novice/ in another tutorial ]
+### How to compare different models with each other?

+In order to find out what the best set of covariates is for a given model use the displayed values for the Akaiken Information Criterion.
+Enable the *Tutorial mode* in the Multi-level Model application by clicking on the menu header *Normal*.
+Read the section about model comparison.
+Use the standard model to explore different combinations of covariates - write down the AIC for each model.

+### Advanced applications

+Try out the multi-dimensional embedding application.
+Open the application from the DEAP home page and create an embedding for the 25 FreeSurfer variables.